vipuldube/Problem-Solving/README.md

 # Problem-solving
-Calaculate the total bill at a restaurant
+Calculate the total bill at a restaurant